-Standing order 164 provides that documents may be ordered to be “laid on the table”.
+Documents may be ordered to be "laid on the table" of the Senate.
+Standing order 164 contains provisions about communicating such orders, tabling "returns" to orders and dealing with non-compliance.
 Most orders for production of documents start with a notice of motion, which is moved and determined during “Discovery of formal business” on any sitting day (see Brief Guide No. 8—Notices of Motion).
 Sometimes an order for production of documents is contained in an amendment moved to a motion for a particular stage in the consideration of a bill (see Brief Guide No. 16—Consideration of Legislation).

 An order for production of documents has the following elements: